212h waivers can help you get (or not lose) your green card if you have a criminal conviction.

 Read More Reviews

-Skype Consultations Available!
+Zoom Consultations Available!

-(2) Extreme Hardship Waiver If you inadmissible due to any qualifying criminal conduct, you may qualify for a waiver if: (1) you can show that if you were denied admission, your US citizen or green card holder spouse, parent, son or daughter would suffer extreme hardship; and (2) the USCIS or the Immigration Judge exercises favorable discretion in your case.
+(2) Extreme Hardship 212h Waivers If you inadmissible due to any qualifying criminal conduct, you may qualify for a waiver if: (1) you can show that if you were denied admission, your US citizen or green card holder spouse, parent, son or daughter would suffer extreme hardship; and (2) the USCIS or the Immigration Judge exercises favorable discretion in your case.

 Extreme hardship Factors include whether your qualifying relatives have family ties to the US; the extent of the qualifying relatives’ family ties outside the US; conditions in your home country; financial impact of your departure from the US; and significant health conditions, particularly when tied to an unavailability of suitable medical care in your country.